 According to an FTC consumer alert this upward trend in Medicare scam calls is due to the open enrollment period that recently passed (the last date to enroll was December 7th).
 Scammers will abuse the vulnerable state that comes with changing (or retaining) healthcare providers; as you shop around bad actors will do their best to steal your information by impersonating a government official

-This deceptive behavior not only puts patients at risk, but it also makes actual healthcare providers’ jobs a lot harder; patients may miss out on valuable and legitimate information if they are unable to trust an incoming call.
-This is why a branded caller ID solution, like Hiya Connect, is an integral part of a secure voice channel.
+This deceptive behavior not only puts patients at risk but also makes actual healthcare providers’ jobs a lot harder; patients may miss out on valuable and legitimate information if they are unable to trust an incoming call.
+This is why a branded caller ID solution, like Hiya Connect, is integral to a secure voice channel.
 By branding calls with a logo, name, and call reason your enterprise can rest assured that they will get their calls answered.

-Carriers can protect their customers from phone scams by adding Hiya Protect, which blocks or labels spam and scam calls with high accuracy, without blocking essential calls.
-Not only does it block or label known spam numbers, Hiya Protect identifies the patterns of spammers and blocks spam campaigns in their earliest stages.
+Carriers can protect their customers from phone scams by adding Hiya Protect, which blocks or labels spam and scam calls with high accuracy without blocking essential calls.
+Not only does it block or label known spam numbers, but Hiya Protect identifies spammers' patterns and blocks spam campaigns in their earliest stages.

 Enterprises can also help their customers feel safe when answering the phone by adding Hiya Connect, which enables businesses to display their company name, logo, and reason for the call on the recipient’s mobile phone.
 Branded caller ID identifies who is calling so customers can trust who is on the other end when they answer.